lyndon025/playtested/src/content/article/legacy/2023-02-10-another-quality-mobile-roguelite-you-should-probably-play--dungreed---full-review.md

 ---
 author: lyndonguitar
 category: Review
+slug: 2023-02-10-another-quality-mobile-roguelite-you-should-probably-play-dungreed-full-review
+title: Another quality mobile roguelite you should probably play! | Dungreed - Full Review
+game: Dungreed
 description: In the indie-games industry, production costs are limited.
 Usually, game creators cannot always afford to create photorealistic graphics and an expansive combination of story and gameplay.
 This usually leads to popular common denominators, such as retro art-style, and rogue-like gameplay, and Dungreed is one such example.
 The only difference now lies in the gameplay, does Dungreed have what it takes to get your attention?
 featured: false
-pubDate: 2023-02-10
-tags:
-- action
-- adventure
-- console
-- dungreed
-- indie
-- ios
-- mobile
-- nintendo switch
-- pc
-- playstation
-- playstation 4
-- taptap
-thumb: /images/reviews/legacy/2023-02-10-another-quality-mobile-roguelite-you-should-probably-play--dungreed---full-review-0.avif
-title: Another quality mobile roguelite you should probably play! | Dungreed - Full Review
-game: Dungreed
 gallery:
   - /images/reviews/legacy/2023-02-10-another-quality-mobile-roguelite-you-should-probably-play--dungreed---full-review-0.avif
   - /images/reviews/legacy/2023-02-10-another-quality-mobile-roguelite-you-should-probably-play--dungreed---full-review-1.avif
   - /images/reviews/legacy/2023-02-10-another-quality-mobile-roguelite-you-should-probably-play--dungreed---full-review-2.avif
   - /images/reviews/legacy/2023-02-10-another-quality-mobile-roguelite-you-should-probably-play--dungreed---full-review-3.avif
   - /images/reviews/legacy/2023-02-10-another-quality-mobile-roguelite-you-should-probably-play--dungreed---full-review-4.avif
   - /images/reviews/legacy/2023-02-10-another-quality-mobile-roguelite-you-should-probably-play--dungreed---full-review-5.avif
   - /images/reviews/legacy/2023-02-10-another-quality-mobile-roguelite-you-should-probably-play--dungreed---full-review-6.avif
   - /images/reviews/legacy/2023-02-10-another-quality-mobile-roguelite-you-should-probably-play--dungreed---full-review-7.avif
   - /images/reviews/legacy/2023-02-10-another-quality-mobile-roguelite-you-should-probably-play--dungreed---full-review-8.avif
   - /images/reviews/legacy/2023-02-10-another-quality-mobile-roguelite-you-should-probably-play--dungreed---full-review-9.avif
   - /images/reviews/legacy/2023-02-10-another-quality-mobile-roguelite-you-should-probably-play--dungreed---full-review-10.avif
   - /images/reviews/legacy/2023-02-10-another-quality-mobile-roguelite-you-should-probably-play--dungreed---full-review-11.avif
   - /images/reviews/legacy/2023-02-10-another-quality-mobile-roguelite-you-should-probably-play--dungreed---full-review-12.avif
   - /images/reviews/legacy/2023-02-10-another-quality-mobile-roguelite-you-should-probably-play--dungreed---full-review-13.avif
   - /images/reviews/legacy/2023-02-10-another-quality-mobile-roguelite-you-should-probably-play--dungreed---full-review-14.avif
+pubDate: 2023-02-10
+tags:
+  - action
+  - adventure
+  - console
+  - dungreed
+  - indie
+  - ios
+  - mobile
+  - nintendo-switch
+  - pc
+  - playstation
+  - playstation-4
+  - taptap
+thumb: /images/reviews/legacy/2023-02-10-another-quality-mobile-roguelite-you-should-probably-play--dungreed---full-review-0.avif
 ---

 In the indie-games industry, production costs are limited.
 Usually, game creators cannot always afford to create photorealistic graphics and an expansive combination of story and gameplay.
 This usually leads to popular common denominators, such as retro art-style, and rogue-like gameplay, and Dungreed is one such example.
 The only difference now lies in the gameplay, does Dungreed have what it takes to get your attention?

-**Pros:**
+## Pros

-+High quality pixel-art
+## +High quality pixel-art

-+Wide variety of weapons, including PLASMA RIFLES
+## +Wide variety of weapons, including PLASMA RIFLES

-+Quality fast travel system
+## +Quality fast travel system

-+Controller Support
+## +Controller Support

-**Cons:**
+## Cons

 -Starts off slow